KathySnider/volunteer-scheduler/README.md

 # Volunteer Scheduler

-A full-stack web prototype for managing organizaional events, volunteer opportunities, and shift assignments.
+A full-stack web prototype for managing organizational events, volunteer opportunities, and shift assignments.
 Built with Next.js (React) frontend and Go GraphQL backend.

 ## Overview

 This application will allow organizations to:
 - Create and manage events with which volunteers can help.
-- Define volunteer opportunities (with specific roles and requirements, if needed).
+- Define volunteer opportunities(with specific roles (and required qualifications, if any).
 - Schedule shifts for each opportunity.
 - Match volunteers with appropriate shifts (based on their qualifications if appropriate).
 - Track volunteer assignments and availability.